 Be sure that you always give the same description of your condition.
 For example, do not tell a doctor that your pain level is a 5 out of 10 while later stating that it is 7 out of 10.
 Inconsistencies such as these can reduce your workers compensation payout or lead to the denial of your claim.

-Contact the Job Accident Attorneys at Turley, Redmond and Rosasco
+Contact the Pre-Existing Condition Attorneys at Turley, Redmond and Rosasco